 Our mission is not just exhibiting art – we interpret it, teach it, help create it, preserve it, and build community through it.
 We capture the imagination of patrons of all ages through exciting exhibitions and powerful art education.
 We fuel our community’s curiosity and vision by exploring diverse perspectives and cultures – including contemporary Native American culture – within Montana by celebrating contemporary regional artists in our collection, and through our collection, we seek to preserve for future generations the record of our time and place in history.

-Board President, Corey Palmer, Blue Cross Blue Shield of MT
+Corey Palmer, Blue Cross Blue Shield of Montana

 Murry Warhank, JMG Attorneys